 When a bank is short of funds, they borrow from bank at repo rate and if bank has a surplus fund then they deposit the funds with central bank and earn at reverse repo rate.
 The lender of securities is said to be doing repo whereas the lender of cash is said to be doing ‘reverse repo’.
 If the central bank wants to make it more expensive for the banks to borrow money, it increases the repo rate; similarly, if it wants to make it cheaper for banks to borrow money, it reduces the repo rate.
 Approximately six times a year, a group of people called the Monetary Policy Committee (MPC), meet up to decide if and how the repo rate should be changed.

 Bank Rate also referred to as discount rate, is the rate at which commercial banks or financial institutions get short term loan from the central bank.
 This rate has a direct impact on the rates used by banks to lend money to their customers, which in turn affect investments such as bank deposits, bond issues, mortgages.
 This term has largely been replaced by newer terms base-rate and prime rate.
 Changes in the bank rate are often used by central banks to control the Money supply.

 Banks make a profit by borrowing at a lower rate and lending the same funds at a higher rate of interest.
-If the RBI hikes the bank rate (this is currently 6 per cent), the interest that a bank pays for borrowing money (banks borrow money either from each other or from the RBI) increases.
+If the RBI hikes the bank rate, the interest that a bank pays for borrowing money (banks borrow money either from each other or from the RBI) increases.
 It, in turn, hikes its own lending rates to ensure it continues to make a profit.